npatel111/googreads/README.md

 Sort of a goodreads clone but with google books api

 Things to do when I'm done with MVP:
-- Login stuff
 - Refactor code
-- Adapter pattern?
--Search by other terms?
+- Search by other terms?
+(Just title for now)
 -*See list of search results before picking what to add*
 - Make it look nice
 - Other things goodreads does that would be nice?